Inline green liquor monitoring

 Through the LiquiSonic® measurement technology the green liquor treatment can be monitored inline at various points and the concentration for the subsequent causticizing can be determined.

-Through the online analysis of green liquor concentrations using LiquiSonic® measurement technology lime can be precisely dosed.
+Through the online analysis of green liquor concentrations using LiquiSonic® measurement technology lime can be specifically dosed.
 Furthermore, the individual process stages, such as the dilution of the melt to green liquor and its storage and clarification, can be permanently monitored and automatically controlled.
 Time delays caused by sampling and laboratory analyses are eliminated.
-This efficient process control results in a quality improvement.
+This efficient process control results in quality improvement.

 Measurement without LiquiSonic®